Undergraduate Writing Colloquium Awards

 Honorable Mentions

-Written for The Values and Ethics of Language (WRTG 105), taught by Zachary Barber
+Written for AI and Education (WRTG 105), taught by Onesmo Mushi

-Written for Everyday Inequality (WRTG 105), taught by Justin Coyne
+Written for Venturing Out: Making Meaning and Finding Adventure in the Outdoors (WRTG 105), taught by Justin Coyne

 Submission Process